GoogleCloudPlatform/tf-estimator-tutorials/README.md

 # TensorFlow Estimator APIs Tutorials

+## Setup
+Please follow the directions in INSTALL if you need help setting up your environment.

 ## Theses tutorials use the TF estimator APIs to cover:

 * Various ML tasks, currently covering: